mpaulinv/digital_marketing/README.md

 1. Clone this repository.
 2. Install the required packages with `pip install -r requirements.txt`.
 3. (Optional) Set up your Kaggle API credentials if you want to automatically download datasets from Kaggle.
+Data also available in the data folder

 ## Files